DaRkSurface/envoid/README.md

 # envoid
-An encrypter and decrypter for Envoid Security.
+An encrypter and decrypter for void Security.